saulnyongesa/saulnyongesa/README.md

 - 👋 Hi, I’m @saulnyongesa
 - 👀 I’m a software developer.
-I have specialized in Django.
+I have specialized in Web development.
 - 🌱 I’m currently a student at Kibabii University, I'm taking a bachelor's degree in computer science.
 - 📫 My contacts are;
 -  emails: saulnyongesa92@gmail.com or saulnyongesa4@gmail.com